chinapedia/wikipedia.abstract.en/Page/Aircraft.md

 Propeller aircraft

-WestCoastAirFloatplane.jpg-engined DeHavilland Twin Otter adapted as a floatplane]]
+-engined DeHavilland Twin Otter adapted as a floatplane]]

 Propeller aircraft use one or more propellers (airscrews) to create thrust in a forward direction.
 The propeller is usually mounted in front of the power source in _tractor configuration_ but can be mounted behind in _pusher configuration_.
 Variations of propeller layout include _contra-rotating propellers_ and _ducted fans_.